Why you need Wifi Marketing?

 If you are already using a Constant Contact or Mailchimp account you are probably already doing these things.
 With little effort you can export the Gazella data and upload right into your current systems.
 Just remember to go beyond the coupon.
 Provide value in your emails and your customers will prove to be valuable to you.

 The internet isn’t private .
 When you buy internet access from a provider, they in-turn give you an IP Address.
 That IP address works just like a physical address to identify the location of where something is happening

-If someone is downloading illegal music or movies from your wifi network the companies looking to sue look for the “Source IP”, meaning they have the potential to track it to your location.
+If someone is downloading illegal music or movies from your wifi hotspot network onto their mobile phone the companies looking to sue look for the “Source IP”, meaning they have the potential to track it to your location.

-Even though wifi marketing or hotspot marketing is primarily an advertising tool, it is also a security tool.
+Even though wifi for restaurants digital marketing or hotspot marketing is primarily an advertising tool, it is also a security tool.
 The splash page lets you include your terms of service and forces your guests to accept it.
-Essentially relieving you of the burden if/when someone does something they shouldn’t on your wifi network.
+Essentially relieving you of the burden if/when someone does something they shouldn’t on your cafe wifi marketing network.